aprameyap/nifty-0dte-vrp/README.md

    to get a conditional quantile on remaining variance.
 4. Convert that quantile to a return magnitude, and place the short strangle's put and call strikes at that distance from spot.
-5. A hard floor overrides the model on abnormally quiet mornings, so the strategy never sells closer than a fixed minimum distance regardless of what the model says.
+5. A discretionary hard floor overrides the model on abnormally quiet mornings, so the strategy never sells closer than a fixed minimum distance regardless of what the model says.

 Full equations in the note.
 The point of the repo is the empirical validation, not a